 The Customization > Unsampled Reports page displays a maximum of 3000 previously run reports.

-In addition, previously run reports are removed from the page once they are older than 6 months.
+Reports are removed from the page once more than 60 days have passed since the creation date.
 However the report export file that is sent to the requesting user’s Google Drive folder will never be removed and you can retain access to the data there in perpetuity.

 Reports that are requests from the Unsampled API do not include clickable links that let you open the reports in the Analytics interface.